 Travel Burundi: A Conversation with Leah Missik

 This month, we’re interviewing women from all over the world and asking them about their experiences traveling to Burundi.
 We had the privilege of speaking with Leah Missik about her experience traveling through Burundi.
 Here’s a glimpse into our conversation.
+In Travel Burundi, Leah shares her experiences seeing poverty, learning about Burundi’s history, and witnessing its development.

 Tell us about yourself!
 What do you do when you’re not traveling the world?
 Where do you live?
 What made you decide to go to your most recent destination?